The parish of North Wraxall is made up of five small villages and hamlets: Ford, Mountain Bower, North Wraxall, The Shoe and Upper Wraxall.

 There are a number of ways of keeping in touch with what’s going on:

-‘Take Five’ newsletter – every two months the Take Five newsletter is produced by Meg Birch, Carol Allen and Sue Fussell and delivered to all Parish households.
+‘Take Five’ magazine– every two months the Take Five magazine is published and distributed to the parish residents.
 It includes reviews and features on local events, forthcoming events and news from the Church, Community Hall, and the Parish and Wiltshire Councils.
 It is funded by advertising from local businesses and not-for-profit organisations.

 Village noticeboards – each village has a central notice board on which Parish events are advertised.